 I first came across Theo the Label at a Finders Keepers market in Brisbane.
-Their floaty, linen attire and Fashion Revolution ‘I made your clothes’ tags drew me in.
+The floaty, linen attire and Fashion Revolution ‘I made your clothes’ tags drew me in.
 The brand boasts a quality range of staple goods for men and women.
-When it comes to production, they say sweatshops are a no-no and they only work with makers they can meet, greet and share honest to goodness relationships with.
+When it comes to production, Theo the Label says sweatshops are a no-no and the team only works with makers they can meet, greet and share honest to goodness relationships with.

 Mostly opting for block colours (with the exception of a few checks), The Fabric Social makes a light and airy range of womenswear, ethically made in Northeast India and Myanmar.
 For fabrics, the brand uses silks and cottons created on traditional handlooms and woven with care by their expert artisans.